Home / Series / CinemaStix / Aired Order /

 The Witch (aka The VVitch), directed by Robert Eggers, is one of the most stunningly shot mid-budget indie films out there, as well as one of the most smartly-budgeted period horror movies.
 Today I'll talk about how Eggers and cinematographer Jarin Blashke balanced a very natural shooting and lighting style with savvy filmmaking tactics to keep costs down.

-• S2023E24 This is the tightest comedy dialogue ever
+• S2023E24 Writing Shaun of the Dead: this is the tightest comedy dialogue ever

 • October 28, 2023